 Did you know Singapore’s closest neighbour Malaysia is made up of over 800 islands?
 So there’s bound to be something for everyone, from foodies to nature lovers and divers.
 Here’s a quick guide to half a dozen of the best Malaysian islands for you to consider for a short break!

 #1 Malaysian islands to visit if you’re a snorkeller – the Perhentians

 Located off the northeast coast of Peninsular Malaysia, the Perhentian Islands boast glistening beaches, lush jungles and plenty of marine life.
-They also have a low-key vibe, partly because getting there is tricky; you have to fly to Kuala Lumpur, then on to Kuala Terengganu or Kota Bharu, before taking a taxi and then a speedboat.
+They also have a low-key vibe, partly because getting there takes a little more effort.
+You have to fly to Kuala Lumpur, then on to Kuala Terengganu or Kota Bharu, before taking a taxi and a speedboat.

 #2 Where to visit if you’re a nature lover – Tioman Island

 With its lush tropical forests and mangroves, Tioman is home to a great variety of wildlife and fauna.
 There are plenty of opportunities for bird-watching or trekking to one of the pretty waterfalls.
 Or enjoy walking across the island from beach to beach.

 #3 Where to go if in Malaysia if you like luxury – Langkawi

 Made up of over 100 islands, Langkawi has something for every traveller, including those who like a few fancy touches.
 Beachfront resorts like The Andaman, the Four Seasons and The Datai, for instance, feature deluxe accommodation, world-class restaurants and divine pools and spas.

 #4 Best Malaysian islands if you’re a diver – Sipadan